pchemguy/GeomPrimitive/primitives/src/pet/SAVEPOINT.md

 ![](./screenshots/KDE-spectrum-aligned-H1-44.png)
 **Figure.
 Real Grid Node Cloud Representations - Aligned.** Same visual as above, except the node cloud is turned by 2 deg and is aligned.
 KDE spectrum demonstrates typical resonant behavior.

+#### Why this works

+For an ideal square grid:
+- Rotated ~ homogenized projection -> noise-like
+- Aligned ~ vertical lines project to single x-values -> sharp peaks
+- Peak spacing = true pitch
+- Peak intensity ∝ number of contributing nodes

+This appears to be robust with respect to moderate distortion and partial grids.

 This effect in fact has a resonant-like nature, so even moderate grid distortions can often be readily observed

 ![](./screenshots/KDE-spectrum-aligned-Q1.png)